 Theme Park is a managerial strategy game developed by Bullfrog and published by Electronic Arts.
 It was originally released in 1994 for the 3DO, Commodore Amiga, DOS and Macintosh.
 The following year, it was ported to the Amiga CD32, FM Towns, Genesis/Megadrive, Jaguar, PC-98, Playstation, Sega Mega-CD, Sega Saturn and SNES/Super Nintendo.
-In 2007, it was remade for the Nintendo DS and in 2008, that remake was ported for the Playstation 3 and PSPand in 2012, it was ported for the PS Vita.
+In 2007, it was remade for the Nintendo DS and in 2008, that remake was ported for the Playstation 3 and PSP and in 2012, it was ported for the PS Vita.
 In 2013, the original version was re-released for Windows and Macintosh.
-There’s also an iOS remake with microtransactions which was released in 2011, but it wasn’t as well received.
+There’s also an iOS remake with microtransactions which was released in 2011, but it wasn’t as well-received (Gee, I wonder why…)

 Whew, Theme Park might just be Bullfrog’s most ported title.
 But, like always, before we take a look at the game itself, let’s first look at the covers, shall we?

 This is perhaps the most famous cover and it’s quite adequate for this game.
-It could perhaps show more on the background, but you really don’t need anything else.
+It could perhaps show more in the background, but you really don’t need anything else.

-If you saw my Populous review, this cover looks very familiar, doesn’t it?
-It’s a lot better than the original cover and it’s not only more colorful but also conveys better what the game’s about.
+If you remember my Populous review, this cover looks very familiar, doesn’t it?
+It’s a lot better than the original cover and it’s not only more colourful but also conveys better what the game’s about.

-Now I know this one’s just a image took from the CD intro but it’s better suited for the cartoony and comedic look of the game.
+Now I know this one’s just an image taken from the CD-ROM intro but it’s better suited for the cartoony and comedic look of the game.
 It’s perhaps not as busy as the previous cover, but I like it.

 Meh!
-Although truth be told, the design isn’t that bad, but it could definitely use more colour.
+Although the truth is told, the design isn’t that bad, but it could definitely use more colour.

 And now, let’s boot this sucker into the roller coaster, shall we?

-Not only do you build and decorate the park, but you also have to micromanage every little aspect, like the ride’s efficiency, the tickets’ prices, the shops’ stocks, service and prices; etc. And when building the big rides, like roller coasters, you can customise its length and altitude to your liking (even create unrealistic or rides that would be too dangerous in real life).
+But not only do you build and decorate the park, but you’ll also have to micromanage every little aspect, like the ride’s efficiency, the tickets’ prices, the shops’ stocks, services, etc. And when building the big rides, like roller coasters, you can customise its length and altitude to your liking (even create unrealistic rides that would be too dangerous in the real world).
 The objective is to make sure that your park’s visitors always have a good time and leave satisfied (and hopefully, also with their wallets empty).

-This is just a light review of the game mechanics, because Theme Park in business mode, has a lot of depth and micromanagement to it, but because it also has the other two modes, it doesn’t scare away players who aren’t very good with this particular genre, making Theme Park a great entry for it.
+This is just a light review of the game mechanics because Theme Park in business mode has a lot more depth and micromanagement to it, but because it also has the other 2 modes, it doesn’t scare away players who aren’t very good with this particular genre, making Theme Park a great introduction for it.

-Technically speaking, the game has good graphics and very colorful sprites and animation.
-You can even change the resolution ingame, but I don’t like the bigger resolution all that much (it makes the sprites very small).
+Technically speaking, the game has good graphics and very colourful sprites and animation.
+You can even change the resolution in-game, but I don’t like the bigger resolution all that much (it makes the sprites very small, although it increases the view).
 The music is very obviously upbeat and the sound effects are also very good (although you’ll get tired of a particular sound sample).

 So here ends our Bullfrog retrospective.
-I know some of you were expecting a Dungeon Keeper review, but like I said before, professional reasons took a lot of my free time.
-But don’t worry, I promise to review it this year still.
+I know some of you were expecting a Dungeon Keeper review, but like I said before, my work took a lot of my free time.
+But don’t worry, I promise to review it some other time.
 Anyway, I hope you’ve enjoyed this retrospective and hopefully, there’ll be more to come.
 See you guys around and until then, keep on playing.